curityio/devops-dashboard-example/README.md

 ## Use the DevOps Dashboard as a Low Privilege User

 Login at `http://localhost:6749/admin/dashboard` with the credentials `janedoe`.\
-This account represents a low privilege user from a devlopment team, who can only edit OAuth clients:
+This account represents a low privilege user from a devlopment team, who has no access to customer users:

 ![Developer User](doc/developer-user-access.png)